 Grab the appropriate links to pull the feed into Google Reader.
 For Google News, you’ll want to grab the actual URL after you click the RSS feed button, as shown in the screenshot below.

 Of course, there’s also good ol’ manual searching.

 You can use the search parameter link: to find all sites that are linking to the URL of your choice.
 If you’re looking for recent news, limit the date span to the past week or month to weed out irrelevant and dated results.

 To tie up this extremely long post, here are a few other tools and sites that haven’t been mentioned above to help you research your competitors.

-Social Mention allows you to search brand mentions across various social and blog platforms.
-You can also setup email alerts or grab an RSS feed from there for constant monitoring of your competitors.
+BrandMentions allows you to search brand mentions across various social and blog platforms.
+You can also setup email alerts or use the platform to keep up with mentions/brands you’re tracking (including your own).